-This is the fourth in a semi regular digest of cool watches I happened to see this week.
+This is the third in what I hope is a semi regular digest of cool watches I happened to see this week.

 As always, general policy is that I never ask for wrist shots (because approaching strangers and distant acquaintances to talk about watches is already weird enough) so all pictures below are sourced from the internet.
 People are mostly cool, I try not to annoy them.

 This was one of the great watch watching weeks for me in recent memory.
 Your intrepid correspondent (think of me as a broke man's @celinesimon with 70% of the journalistic integrity) was out and about this week.
 I identified many watches and was baffled by many more.

 Of relevance to you aspiring (shameless) wrist starers.
 Should anyone find themselves in San Francisco in need of an excellent meal and some high quality watch spotting, I suggest staking out an outdoor table at one of the restaurants lining the Ferry Terminal boardwalk.
 Senor Sisig and Hog Island Oyster are particular favorites.

 I doubt you'll be disappointed.